 The impetus for this exhibition was BAMPFA’s recent acquisition of two of Moore’s paintings: Mariah (1977) and Patti Smith (1979).
 Guest curators Vincent Fecteau and Keith Wilson chose to focus on Moore’s lesser-known contribution to painting to create an access point to his large and complex archive (housed at UC Berkeley’s Bancroft Library).
 Painting, a distinctly physical medium, affords the opportunity to contemplate essential questions that all of Moore’s work proposes about our bodies in relationship not only to objects and materials (canvas, paint, a computer keyboard), but also to each other as subjects and viewers, artists, and models.

 The exhibition includes twenty-nine of Moore’s works on canvas hung on two of the gallery’s walls.
-Playing on a monitor is his video Let Me Be Frank to contextualize the paintings within Moore’s larger artistic and social practice.
+Playing on a monitor is the video Let Me Be Frank to contextualize the paintings within Moore’s larger artistic and social practice.
 Engaging the Berkeley community and the art community at large with Moore’s exuberant, confrontational, and at times, discomforting art, the exhibition encourages deeper, embodied connections in a world of increasing fragmentation and isolation.